VincentBarkman/MasterMind/README.md

 # 🌈 Mastermind Game

 ## 📖 Overview
-Welcome to the Colorful Mastermind Game!
+Welcome to the Mastermind Game!
 This Python-based game is a fun and challenging way to test your logic and deduction skills.
 Players must guess the correct sequence of colors within a limited number of attempts.
 Each guess provides feedback to help you narrow down the correct color combination.
 Ready to put your problem-solving skills to the test?

 ## 🚀 Getting Started